 Unless you’re taking a chance on some new strategies that’ll pay off in the long run, spending more than you’re bringing in is a bad sign.
-If you’re not taking a look at your profit and loss statements on a monthly basis, start analyzing it quarterly then start the move to monthly measurements.
+If you’re not taking a look at your profit and loss statements on a monthly basis, start analyzing them quarterly then graduate to monthly measurements.

 Finding your expense rate to revenue is as easy as dividing your quarterly expense by the revenue and multiplying that by 100.